 - Rapid but rigorous peer review, and quick decision times

-- An introductory Article Processing Charge (APC) of 445 USD/280 GBP, discounted from the full rate of 895 USD/560 GBP, is available for a limited time.
-The APC is payable upon acceptance and subject to VAT* where applicable.
+- An introductory article processing charge (APC) of 445 USD, discounted from the full rate of 895 USD, is available for a limited time.

 Please direct any enquiries to SOMCR@sagepub.co.uk.
 Original research and review papers should be submitted to SAGE Open Medical Case Reports’ sister journal SAGE Open Medicine.